kpatarawong/Java-Frameworks/README.md

 `<th>Min Inventory</th>`
 `<th>Max Inventory</th>`

-Line 48 – 49: Add maximum and minimum to table
+Line 48 – 49: Add maximum and minimum to table row (td)

 `<td th:text="${tempPart.minInv}">1</td>`
 `<td th:text="${tempPart.maxInv}">1</td>`

 Modify the sample inventory to include the maximum and minimum fields.

-Filename: BootStrapData
+Filename: BootStrapData.java

 Line 56 – 56, 66 - 67, 81 – 82 , 90 - 91, 100 – 101: Add min and max inventory to all 5 parts.

-`setMinInv(1);
+`veriable.setMinInv(0);`
-setMaxInv(70);`
+`veriable.setMaxInv(100);`

-Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+- Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.

 Filename: OutsourcedPartForm.html